wmde/wikidata-wikibase-architecture/Glossary.md

 ## [Lua](https://en.wikipedia.org/wiki/Wikipedia:Lua)

 Lua is a programming language that can be embedded into [Wikitext](https://www.mediawiki.org/wiki/Wikitext) to programmatically enhance the content of wiki articles.
-It is available on most Wikimedia sites (Wikipedias, Commons, Wiktionaries, ...) via the [Scribunto MediaWiki extension](https://www.mediawiki.org/wiki/Extension:Scribunto).
+It is available on most [Wikimedia sites](#wikimedia-sites) via the [Scribunto MediaWiki extension](https://www.mediawiki.org/wiki/Extension:Scribunto).
 It's often used in templates for [Infoboxes](https://en.wikipedia.org/wiki/Help:Infobox) on Wikipedias.

 ## MediaWiki